 Wow, what to say about Jim Lawson?
 Hmm…

 The Jim Lawson of the first volume of Tales of the TMNT and the “Return to New York” story arc is almost unrecognizable as the same Jim Lawson from “City at War” and onward; certainly nothing like the Jim Lawson we’re used to today.
 Lawson’s early style, perhaps a bit unrefined (he seems to have trouble with foreshortening), took greater pains in detailing characters’ faces and expressions and, for goodness sake, there's such a thing as rounded-off edges.
 Were you to compare Tales of the TMNT (Vol. 1) #1 with just about any story he’s drawn in the last ten years, at a glance you’d never think they were the same guy.

-I think that this first volume of Tales of the TMNT is the height of his style, particularly once you get nearer the end of the volume, where more instantly recognizable “Lawsonisms” present themselves but without the grotesque geometric reduction that plagues his modern work.
-Ryan Brown’s inks and duotones do a great job in complimenting Lawson’s pencils, too, which gives a very distinctive and exciting look to this series and their synergy would only improve with each passing issue.
+I think that this first volume of Tales of the TMNT looks better and better as you go along, particularly once you get nearer the end of the volume, where more instantly recognizable “Lawsonisms” present themselves but without the grotesque geometric reduction that plagues his modern work.
+Ryan Brown’s inks and duotones do a great job in complementing Lawson’s pencils, too, which gives a very distinctive and exciting look to this series and their synergy would only improve with each passing issue.

 Storywise, this is sort of the “forgotten” Tales Vol. 1 issue for me, as whenever I recollect the series my memory tends to omit this installment.
 When the succeeding issues feature the introductions of major characters like Nobody, Leatherhead or the Rat King, or the return of classic characters like Savanti Romero or Complete Carnage and Radical, or even exciting battles with a giant demon statue… the issue where the Turtles beat up some stupid thugs and find a box of receipts tends to fall by the wayside.